ahrnuld/docker-template-phplatest/README.md

 docker-compose up
 ```

+NGINX will now serve files in the public/app folder on localhost
+PHPMyAdmin is accessible on localhost:8080

-Press Ctrl+C to end the containers, or run:
+If you want to stop the containers, press Ctrl+C.
+Or run:
 ```bash
 docker-compose down
 ```